GamesByDavidE/tpw-responses/initial.md

 Hello!

-We'd like to know what prior experience with poetry workshops you have, if any.
+We’d like to know what prior experience with poetry workshops you have, if any.